What could be the cause of guinea pig dry skin?

 This can lower the amount of fighting amongst the group and cause the guinea pigs to be more comfortable in their skin.

-A helpful hint; before you intervene, make sure that your guinea pigs are actually fighting.
+A helpful hint; before you intervene, make sure that your guinea pigs are fighting.

-More often than not, what they are actually displaying is domination behaviors.
+More often than not, what they are displaying is domination behaviors.